crazoter/My-Docs/docs/manga_reviews.md

 * **+ve points**:
     * although it's called horimiya, everyone is involved in the slice-of-life manga (although main couple gets the spotlight)
 * **Points**:
-    * I call this slice-of-life because there are a lot of filler chapters, limited plot progression (yes you *literally* wait irl years for the plot (if there is any) to progress), but the characters and relationships are fleshed out.
+    * I call this slice-of-life because there are a lot of filler chapters, limited plot progression (yes you *literally* wait irl years for the plot, if any, to progress), but the characters and relationships are fleshed out.
     * Horimiya actually involves their relationship with their family (in particular the Hori family) which can be kinda refreshing for a romcom
 * **-ve points:**
     * some of the characters look too similar at the start so it's easy to mix up iura-kun